 Observations are recorded and progress is monitored using the Kent Progress Tracker.
 Any delay in development found will be discussed and appropriate measures taken by the implementation of “Next Steps”, where a specific developmental area may be targeted and opportunities for the child to gain experience are planned.

-Our Special Educational Needs Co-ordinator (SENCO) is Becky Jones who works in partnership with the parents to ensure that all families have the best support in the development of the child, including liaising with relevant agencies, referrals and attending Local Inclusion Forum Team (LIFT) meetings.
+Our Special Educational Needs Co-ordinator (SENCO) works in partnership with the parents to ensure that all families have the best support in the development of the child, including liaising with relevant agencies, referrals and attending Local Inclusion Forum Team (LIFT) meetings.

 How will I be informed / consulted about the ways in which my child is being supported?

 Each child is allocated a keyperson when starting at our preschool so a strong and positive relationship is formed with the child and their family.
 The keyperson is the first point of contact and will be responsible for completing the child’s learning journal and plotting the progress through observations.
 This journal is always available on request and families are invited to take it home before every holiday in order to read and comment in as much detail as they choose.
 Families are free to chat informally to keyworkers at drop off and pick up times and can also make an appointment to have a private discussion if required.